pvvx/ADV_BLE2UART/source/esp32ble/ble50_scan/README.md

 ### 0x0F — `VBAT`

-`Denied` on ESP32-C3: the C3 has no internal supply-voltage sensor (unlike TLSR825x).
+`Denied` on all current ESP32 targets: neither the ESP32-C3 nor ESP32-C6 have an internal supply-voltage sensor accessible to the firmware (unlike TLSR825x).
 Connect an external divider to one of `GPIO0..GPIO4` and use `GPIO op=7` (analog read) instead.